pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

 where $$\hat{M}_{tr}$$ is the scaled $$\hat{UB}^{-1}$$ matrix which transforms pixels expressed in Crystal Cartesian (CC) coordinate system into image coordinate system and $$pix_{cc}$$ and $$offset_{cc}$$ are the CC coordinates of pixels and CC offset correspondingly.

-Symmetry is applied to pixels expressed in CC coordinate system, so modified projection would use transformation:
+Symmetries are applied to pixels in CC coordinates and actually have form described by equation (1) with different transformation matrix and offset.
+A modified projection can combine projection transformation and symmetry transformation to perform `cut` with symmetries.
+Such modified projection would have form:

 $$
     pix_{sym\\_img} =\hat{M}_{tr}* \hat{R}_{sym}*(pix_{cc} - \frac{mod\\_ffset_{cc}}{\hat{R}_{sym}}); \qquad (2)